 My Umbrella Dusting Station For Chickens + DIY So You Can Make One Too - Pardon My Dust

-Fun, warm days slinging treats in green grasses with my butt planted in a lawn chair enjoying a micro-brew with the chickens at my feet is merely a memory.
+Fun, warm days slinging treats in green grasses with my butt planted in a lawn chair enjoying a micro-brew with the chickens at my feet is always a good memory.

 A sweet, sweet memory.